IEEE Journals Archive

 Features and benefits

-The complete IEEE Journals Archive spans a century of scientific research with more than 339,000 articles from thousands of authors.
-More benefits include:
+The complete IEEE Journals Archive spans a century of scientific research with more than 410,000 articles from thousands of authors.
+The IEEE Journals Archive delivers key benefits:

-- ensures perpetual access to archival information for your organization regardless of future budgetary issues;
+- perpetual access to archival information for your organization regardless of future budgetary issues;

-- saves on storage and administration costs associated with maintaining paper archives;
+- savings on storage and administration costs associated with maintaining paper archives;

-- coverage extends back to Volume 1, Issue 1 for content published between 1884 to 1994;
+- coverage extending back to Volume 1, Issue 1 for content published between 1884 and 1999;

-- covers a wide range of disciplines in electrical engineering and computing;
+- coverage of a wide range of disciplines in electrical engineering and computing;

-- fills gaps from your library's print archives and preserves scholarly material;
+- fills gaps in a library's print archives and preserves scholarly material;

 - makes elusive and out-of-print archival material easily available;